 Resilience, in this context, is not toughness or resistance to disruption.
 It is the capacity to remain permeable without losing coherence.
 An adaptable system must allow new information to enter, circulate, and modify its structure without fragmenting its identity.
 In Activation Work, resilience is therefore not built through suppression of discomfort but through calibrated exposure to novelty, uncertainty, and intensity.
 Systems that never encounter perturbation grow rigid; systems overwhelmed by perturbation become chaotic.
 The productive zone lies between rigidity and collapse, where feedback loops remain active and responsive.

-Open-system sciences describe living organisms as thermodynamic entities that exchange energy, matter, and information with their surroundings.
+Open-system, or multidimensional, sciences describe living organisms as thermodynamic entities that exchange energy, matter, and information with their surroundings.
 No organism exists in isolation.
 Every psychological state corresponds to energetic flows—ion gradients across membranes, neurotransmitter release cycles, hormonal pulses, and metabolic expenditure.
 To participate meaningfully in such a framework requires abandoning the idea of fixed internal traits and adopting the language of shifting regulatory states.
 A person is not defined by static characteristics but by recurring patterns of activation that stabilize under familiar conditions and reorganize under novel ones.

 Activation Work treats these patterns as trainable dynamics rather than immutable traits.
 When a person encounters stress, the nervous system recruits previously learned response templates.
 Some of these templates are adaptive in one environment but maladaptive in another.
 Without resilience, the system defaults to historical patterns regardless of present demands.
 With resilience, the system retains enough flexibility to update its responses in real time.
 This updating process is not purely cognitive; it involves recalibration across muscular tension patterns, breathing rhythms, attentional focus, and neurochemical thresholds.